With icebergs the size of skyscrapers and an Ice Sheet taking up about 80% of the total landmass, Greenland offers a world of Arctic adventures.

 But what should you see, and what should you do when visiting Greenland?

-Despite the fact that you should definitely wear a lot of warm clothes, the question is hard to answer.
+Even though you should wear a lot of warm clothes, the question is hard to answer.
 The country has something for every taste, satisfying everyone from the active traveler to the traveler interested in cultural affairs.
 Whether you wish the see the amazing creatures underneath the surface of the dark ocean, immerse yourself in the charming and local culture or discover the Arctic world from the perspective of a dog sled, this country has it all.

-Even though this magnificent country has quite a number of things to see, some attractions stand out.
+Even though this magnificent country has quite several things to see, some attractions stand out.
 Keep on reading for a journey through the Top 6 Arctic Attractions of Greenland.

 6 Greenland Top Arctic Attractions